Planning your start

 - the market

-- your advantages and disadvantages compared with competitors.
+- your advantages and disadvantages compared to competitors.

 Content of the business plan